keith-ng/Projects/Reg - Singapore Flats Valuation/README.md

 - This project seeks to utilise regression models to predict the prices of Flats in Singapore.
 - The valuation model will be constructed based on a data set with data from 2017 to early 2021.
-- Final model accuracy of 96.21%.
+- Final model accuracy of 96.29%.

 ### Process:

 - Data preprocessing
 - EDA
 - A variety of regression models were applied and the model with the highest R2 score was selected.
-- Data transformed and refined through normalisation.
 - Final Model used: Random Forest with a R2 score of 0.9621

 ### Files used: